mesosphere/dcos-docs-site/pages/dkp/kommander/1.2/operations/infrastructure-providers/configure-on-prem-provider/index.md

    - Fill in **Private SSH Key** with the key used to access your infrastructure.

-   - Click **Verify and Save** to verify the credentials are valid and to save your provider.
+   - Select **Verify and Save** to verify the credentials are valid and to save your provider.

    ![On Premise Provider Form with values](/dkp/kommander/1.2/img/On-prem-provider-with-values.png)